-Land use designations for Kensington are shown on the land use map.
+Land use designations for Kensington are shown on the Land Use Map and defined in the Land Use Element.
 Kensington is planned primarily for single-family residential use, with small pockets of mixed use, commercial and office uses, public/institutional sites, and abundant parks and recreation land.

 Kensington contains two small commercial areas that serve as the primary centers of local business for Kensington residents.
 They are located on the Arlington, just north of the Berkeley city limit, and on Colusa Circle, in the lower part of Kensington near the border with El Cerrito.
-Colusa Circle is designated Town Center to encourage mixed-use development on vacant and underutilized parcels.
+Colusa Circle is designated to encourage mixed-use development on vacant and underutilized parcels.
 The commercial area along Arlington is intended to maintain the community-serving uses already in place.